naturalis/nbclassify/nbclassify/docs/scripts.rst

 be compiled for an image collection.
 This metadata file contains taxon information for images in a directory.
-This file is automatically created by :ref:`nbc-harvest-images` during harvesting of image, or can be manually compiled for an existing image directory with the `meta` subcommand.
+This file is automatically created by :ref:`nbc-harvest-images` during harvesting of image, or can be manually compiled for an existing image directory with the :ref:`nbc-trainer-meta` subcommand.

 The following subcommands are available: